Established rules and guidelines are crucial for any business, no matter your size or revenue.

 6. Ask for feedback

-Once you have come up with the appropriate design and layout for your operations manual, it is recommended that you double-check the efficiency of your script with someone well-versed in the aspect.
+Once you've come up with the appropriate design and layout for your operations manual, double-check your script's efficiency with your company's go-to person.

 Apart from this, being directly involved with the activity, you should also consider the criticism of professionals from other branches and departments of your company.

-Through extensive measures to keep track of process documentation, paired with your manual, you can easily keep your business up and running like a well-oiled machine, maintaining productivity at its best.
+It's important to get feedback from different areas to fix any issues in the manual.
+Keep track of process documentation; paired with your manual, you can easily keep your business up and running like a well-oiled machine, maintaining productivity at its best.

 An operations manual can be exceedingly helpful in times of crisis.
-While determining what to include in the manual, experts often add clauses to help workers deal with adverse situations, depending on their work situation and occupation.
+While determining what to include in the manual, experts often add clauses to help workers deal with adverse situations, depending on their work and job title.

 Either way, it serves as a safety net to rely on at times of emergency.